paigiee/Student_Management_System/README.md

 # Student Management System Console

-This console is all about managing student details.
+This console is all about managing student details/informations.

 ## Features
 -  Add Student